DOZN Tool for Green Chemistry Working Group

 To begin using the tool, click "Launch DOZN Tool" and create an account.
 Account holders will receive a confirmation email within 48 hours alerting them to free and unlimited access to the tool.

 The I2SL DOZN working group will explore, promote, and apply the DOZN tool when upgrading existing or building new lab facilities or developing new processes.
+The group is also collaborating with Beyond Benign.

 Lab planners, designers, and engineers are encouraged to participate.